wenqian157/20241020_IDL_demo/image_gen/setup.md

 # run ai image generation

 1. start ComfyUI (setup instructions are below)
-2. drag the workflow_highrise.png image from folder _gitrepo_/image_gen/workflows onto the comfyUI canvas. this will open the workflow
+2. drag the workflow_highrise.png image from folder _gitrepo_/image_gen/workflows onto the comfyUI canvas. this will open the workflow.
 3. in the LoadImagesFromPath Node set the path to _gitrepo_/image_gen/screenshot
 4. set the styling image in the LoadImage node below the LoadImagesFromPath node to the styling_reference.png image from _gitrepo_/image_gen/workflows